mbittmann/ambari-ansible-module/README.md

 ## Running the sample playbook
-Specify the appropriate vars in `ambari_state.yml` for your ambari server, and specify the appropriate services, groups, and hosts in `roles/ambari_state/files/blueprint.yml`
+Specify the appropriate vars in `ambari_state.yml` for your ambari server, and specify the appropriate services, groups, and hosts in `roles/ambari_state/files/blueprint.yml`.
+This sample playbook simple executes the main task in the ambari_state role.
+See `roles/ambari_state/tasks/main.yml` for how to create, stop, start, and delete an ambari cluster.

 `ansible-playbook ambari_state.yml`

+## Dependencies
+This project uses the `requests` and `pyyaml` python packages.